jesseDijkman1/meesterproef-1819/article-1.md

 <p>Second p after h1</p>
 ```

 What I want to do is select all the p elements the are placed after an h1.
 But not the ones nested in elements after the h1.
 This is what the general sibling combinator does.
-It will select all non-nested siblings.
+It will select all siblings after an element.

 ```css
 h1 ~ p {